typedb-osi/typedb-loader/README.md

 For each relation in your schema, define a processor object that specifies
   - each relation attribute, its value type, and whether it is required
-  - each relation player entity type, role, identifying attribute in the data file and its value type, as well as whether the player is required
+  - each relation player of type entity, its role, identifying attribute in the data file and value type, as well as whether the player is required

 For example, given the following relation in your schema: